wessenstam/gts21/cicd/basic/basic.rst

 #.
 Run the command ``docker run -d --rm -p 5000:3000 --name Fiesta_App fiesta_app:1.0``.
 The *-p 5000:3000* parameter exposes port 5000, and maps the external port of 5000 to the internal port of 3000.

-[THIAGO -- SHOULDN'T THIS BE PORT 5001?
+[THIAGO: SHOULDN'T THIS BE PORT 5001?
 IT'S NOT WORKING ON 5000.]

 #.
 Run the command ``docker logs --follow Fiesta_App`` once again.
 At the same time, open a browser ``http://<DOCKER-VM-IP-ADDRESS>:5000/products``.